NETWAYS/go-check-network/README.md

 * https://github.com/NETWAYS/go-check

 We decided to create a dedicated collection for this code to keep the `go-check` module small and focused.
+Multiple modules within this repository help to reduce dependencies for downstream projects.

 ## http